arsal0308/project-2/README.md

 Mash Motors

 This is a car dealership web application that lets you view vehicles listed by a logged in user.
-Once logged in, you are able to add, update, and delete cars.
-As well as, you are able to leave ratings and reviews of vehicles that are listed.
+Once logged in, you are able to add and update cars.
+As well as, you are able to add or delete ratings and reviews of vehicles that are listed.

 Screenshots: